 The number of appeals that the VA receives each year has increased about 50 percent since 2000.
 The average time to resolve appeals has stretched out to approximately 25 months, according to the Government Accountability Office.

-By now, you’ve likely realized the importance of having an experienced veterans benefits attorney to help guide your appeal through the process.
-For decades, the firm of Jan Dils, Attorneys at Law, has helped veterans obtain the benefits to which they are entitled.
-We can help you too.
-Please call to let us assist you.
+By now, you’ve likely realized the importance of having an experienced veteran benefits attorney or va claims lawyer to help guide your appeal through the process.